-If you are an Amplify administrator, you can access the Classifications tab from within the Administration menu to modify the Benefits Classification settings.
+If you are an Amplify administrator, you can access the Classifications tab from within the Administration menu to create or modify the impact/benefit classification settings.

 This article will help you with the following benefit configurations.

-- How to add a description for the benefit, set a start and end date, unit and reporting cadence.
+- How to add a name and description for the impact classification, set a start and end date, unit and reporting cadence.

 - How to prevent end-users from modifying default settings

 - How to set up a negative impact or disbenefit